-They collected data in five intersections over a period of five days before, and five days after implementing the FYA indication.
+They collected data at five intersections over a period of five days before and five days after implementation of the FYA indication.
 The research team collected field counts for defined traffic conflicts and events and videotaped LT traffic volume.
-Before and after counts for each type of conflict/event at each intersection were normalized per total hours of observation during each period respectively.
-Next, the change rate between before and after periods of conflict/event rates were tested for statistical significance at a 95% confidence level using an independent nonparametric test (not specified which test).
+Before and after counts for each type of conflict/event at each intersection were normalized per total hours of observation during each period, respectively.
+Next, the change rates between the before and after periods of conflict/event rates were tested for statistical significance at a 95 percent confidence level by using an independent nonparametric test (not specified which test).

-The inclusion of an FYA phase reduced LT conflicts in four intersections out of the five.
-Only in one intersection, the FYA was associated with a higher number of LT conflicts between subject left-turn (or U-turn) and opposing through movement.
+The inclusion of an FYA phase reduced LT conflicts at four intersections out of the five.
+Only at one intersection was the FYA associated with a higher number of LT conflicts between subject left-turn (or U-turn) and opposing through-movement traffic.
 Qi et al. (2012) reported the following reasons:

-Awareness of this phenomenon was realized with the increase of opposing through vs. LT movements conflict rate at one of the intersections.
-In fact, this conflict was the sole contributor to the overall increase in "after" period traffic conflicts for this intersection.
-The intersection had high LT volume and the highest volume-to-capacity ratio of all intersections.
-Under such conditions, LT drivers experience uneasiness due to the lack of adequate gaps in opposing through traffic for making permissive left turns.
-Therefore, LT drivers were inclined to make risky left turns during the permissive phase.
-Furthermore, FYA might have augmented this inducement as compared to CG permissive indication according to the interviewed drivers.
+Awareness of this phenomenon was realized as a result of an increase in the opposing through-movement vs. LT movement conflict rate at one of the intersections.
+In fact, this conflict was the sole contributor to the overall increase in after period traffic conflicts for this intersection.
+The intersection had high LT volumes and the highest volume-to-capacity ratio of all intersections.
+Under such conditions, LT drivers experience uneasiness because of a lack of adequate gaps in opposing through-traffic to make permissive left turns.
+Therefore, LT drivers are inclined to make risky left turns during the permissive phase.
+In addition, the FYA may enforce this inducement more than the CG permissive indication, according to the interviewed drivers.

 The inclusion of an FYA phase reduced the number of events in three out of five intersections.
-In the other two intersections, the inclusion of FYA increased red-light running and rolling back to the stop bar events for the left turning vehicles.
-Qi et al. (2012) contributed this increase to the following reasons:
+In the other two intersections, the inclusion of the FYA increased red-light running and rolling back to the stop bar events for left turning vehicles.
+Qi et al. (2012) attributed this increase to the following reasons:

-- 1) High LT and opposing through traffic volumes - 2) Misrecognition of the Steady Yellow Arrow for an FYA - 3) Habitual proceeding to the middle of intersection for making permissive left-turns
+- High LT and opposing through-traffic volumes - Misrecognition of the steady yellow arrow for an FYA - Drivers habitually proceeding to the middle of intersection to make permissive left turns.

-NCHRP project 3-54 performed a driver confirmation study using a motion-based driving simulator to evaluate participants understanding of 12 PPLT signal displays (Brehmer et al., 2003).
-In the virtual environment of the driving simulator, traffic intersections were simulated, where LT protected-only and protected-permissive modes were indicated on five-section cluster, five-section vertical, and four-section vertical traffic displays.
+NCHRP project 3-54 performed a driver confirmation study using a motion-based driving simulator to evaluate participants' understanding of 12 PPLT signal displays (Brehmer et al.,

+2003).
+In the virtual environment of the driving simulator, simulated traffic intersections were had LT protected-only and protected-permissive modes indicated on five-section cluster, five-section vertical, and four-section vertical traffic displays.
 The green arrow was selected to indicate protected left-turns.
-The green ball and the flashing yellow arrow were chosen to indicate permissive left-turn, see Figure 2-1.
-In addition to the driving simulator experiment, participants' understanding of the same 12 PPLT signal displays was tested by screening videotaped, still images of simulated intersections.
+The green ball and the flashing yellow arrow were chosen to indicate a permissive left-turn (see figure 2-1).
+In addition to the driving simulator experiment, participants' understanding of the same 12 PPLT signal displays was tested by having them screen videotaped, still images of simulated intersections.